ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 The External Number is the identifier assigned to the company by the external authority.

-# Text Encoding of gci URIs
+# Text Encoding of glue URIs

-All gci URIs comply with {{-URI-syntax}} and are therefore represented by a scheme identifier and a scheme-specific part.
-The scheme identifier is: gci, and the scheme-specific parts are represented as a sequence of alphanumeric components separated by the '.' character.
+All glue URIs comply with {{-URI-syntax}} and are therefore represented by a scheme identifier and a scheme-specific part.
+The scheme identifier is: glue, and the scheme-specific parts are represented as a sequence of alphanumeric components separated by the '.' character.
 A formal definition is provided in the next section, but it can informally be considered as:

-gci:&lt;authority-identifier>.&lt;external-number>
+glue:&lt;authority-identifier>.&lt;external-number>

-The Authority Identifier MUST be an alphanumeric string from the "Scheme" field of the gci URI Authority Identifier registry.
+The Authority Identifier MUST be an alphanumeric string from the "Scheme" field of the glue URI Authority Identifier registry.
 The External Number MUST be the identifier assigned to the company by the external authority under the identified scheme.

-## gci URI Sceme Text Syntax
+## glue URI Sceme Text Syntax

 TODO ABNF

-# DIDs and gci
+# DIDs and glue

-TODO DIDs and gci
+TODO DIDs and glue

 # Security Considerations